rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 ### SIMILAR EXERCISE IN POWER BI

 We could use the two previous tables we have created in SQL for products and customers or try to do it from scratch with CSV files by creating a Power BI data model, that it's gonna be our exercise in order to see if we get the same results.

+Once we have our data model, I usually check with some tables that our measures are working correctly.
+In this case: sales, yoy, yoytd, budget, budget allocation and the if we are in the target zone for the month and the aggregate values.